 The executor can be tasked with publishing notice of the decedent’s death6 or notifying any creditors directly,7 and they will also be responsible for filing the decedent’s final income tax returns.
 Creditors may come calling directly, as well, in which the executor will want to make sure they are only settling valid claims as well as giving ample time to ensure all debts are cleared before moving on to…

 Once all debts have been settled and everything within the estate is accounted for, the court will grant the executor permission to distribute assets to the heirs.
 In the case of intestacy — when the deceased had no will or the will’s validity was successfully challenged and denied — the inheritance is distributed according to the state’s specific intestate succession law.
-The family members chosen to inherit the estate when there is no will are called distributees and they will be determined based on their relation to the deceased.8
+When there is no will, the family members chosen to inherit the estate are called distributees and are determined based on their relation to the deceased.8

 This is another question that earns the dreaded “it depends” answer.